Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Location: Portsdown Hill Road, Portsmouth, PO17 6AN, United Kingdom

-Fort Nelson houses the Royal Armouries’ national artillery range and historical cannon.
+Fort Nelson houses the Royal Armouries’ national artillery range and historical canon.

 Go back in time and explore a fully recovered Victorian fort with its high walls, original fortifications, gigantic parade ground, spectacular panoramic views, underground tunnels and exciting collection of big guns.

-Explore the museum housing more than 700 pieces of artillery from around the world and extending 600 years of history, such as a 15th-century Turkish bombard cannon, a massive 200-tonne railway howitzer, and the Iraqi supergun.
+Explore the museum, which houses more than 700 artillery pieces worldwide and extends 600 years of history.
+For example, it has a 15th-century Turkish bombard cannon, a massive 200-tonne railway howitzer, and the Iraqi supergun.

 The fort also features children’s activities and a café serving tasty refreshments.
 It’s a nice day out for the family.